oobabooga/text-generation-webui/README.md

 For AMD GPUs, you need the ROCm version of pytorch.

-If you don't have any GPU and want to run the webui in CPU mode, you just need the stock pytorch and should use this command instead:
+If you don't have a GPU and want to run the web UI in CPU mode, you just need the standard pytorch and should use this command instead:

 ```
 conda install pytorch torchvision torchaudio -c pytorch
 ```

-4. Clone or download this repository, and then `cd` into its directory from your terminal window.
+4. Clone or download this repository, and then `cd` into its folder from your terminal window.

 5. Install the required Python libraries: